vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

 - In spring configuration of persistence unit can be either in spring configuration, persistence unit itself or combination

 ##JPA Mapping
-- Metadata required to determine mapping of class fields to DB columns
+- Metadata is required to determine mapping of class fields to DB columns
-- Can be done using either annotations or xml (orm.xml)
+- Can be done using either annotations or XML (orm.xml)
 - Many defaults provided - configuration needed only when differs from the defaults

 ####Can annotate